ahoney/anaconda-cloud-docs/README.md

-Source code for Anaconda Cloud documentation at http://docs.continuum.io/anaconda-cloud
+Source code for Anaconda Cloud documentation at http://docs.continuum.io/anaconda-cloud .
+Merged with other sources, built, and deployed according to Makefiles and readme file at https://github.com/ContinuumIO/docs .